austinmorales-dev/TTRPG_Character_Generator/README.md

 # Endpoints

-`/random` - the only supported endpoint as of v1.0, returns a JSON response with character stats and name.
+`/random` - returns a JSON response with character stats and name.
+`/weapon` - (WIP) this will generate a new enchanted weapon.